Skip to main content

 Head of the Legal Group

-Naturally, compliance involves our entire company—every department, every workplace, and everyone from top management to employees—so the compliance unit cannot handle this task alone.
-However, the legal group also seeks to emphasize a compliance-oriented company culture through actions such as assigning compliance managers and promotion members to each organization and workplace who share information and provide training to support voluntary engagement in compliance.
+Naturally, compliance involves all of our group companies, every workplace, and everyone from management to employees; the compliance unit cannot handle this task alone.
+The Legal Group also seeks to build a compliance-oriented corporate culture through actions such as sharing information and providing training to support voluntary engagement in compliance.

-We will remain conscious of our great social responsibility as a public utility company and will continue to conduct ourselves and our business with composure.
+We remain conscious of our great social responsibility as a public utility company and will continue to set compliance as a top priority in our business operations.

-We respect market competition, abide by laws and regulations, and conduct transactions and business activities fairly and equitably, ensuring our actions align with our responsibilities as an energy provider providing electricity and gas in Japan.
+We respect market competition, abide by laws and regulations, and conduct transactions and business activities fairly and equitably, enabling us to continue acting in a manner that befits our responsibilities as an energy company providing electricity and gas in Japan.

-The JERA Transaction Monitoring Committee, which includes outside experts, was established under the direct supervision of the President, Director, CEO and COO to confirm and verify such transactions and activities from a third-party perspective to further improve transparency.
+The JERA Transaction Monitoring Committee, which includes outside experts, was established in June 2023 under the direct supervision of the President, Director, CEO and COO to confirm and verify such transactions and activities from a third-party perspective to further enhance transparency.

 Scope of Activities